MohamedTahaAmer/Rooms/zNotes.md

 // >(0:10) NextAuth model for prisma
 // >(0:11) shadcn-ui library for tailwind
 // >(0:12) website called usehooks to get custom react hooks like use-on-click-outside.ts
-// >(0:12) setting prisma client depending on the app state, proudeion?, cashed?
+// >(0:12) setting prisma client depending on the app state, prouduction?, cashed?
 // >(0:12) boiler plate code in the utils files to deal with time and dates
 // >(0:16) tailwind antialiased class
 // >(0:26) lucide-react